 - Smooth skin texture

-- Even out skin tone irregularities due to hyperpigmentation or aging
+- Even out an uneven skin tone due to hyperpigmentation or aging

 - Reduce large pores, sun spots, or burn scars

 (NOTE: Microneedling is not recommended for those suffering from rosacea or overly sensitive or reactive skin.)

 The wait is over!
 Dr. Deschamps-Braly’s new book “Facial Feminization Surgery: The Journey to Gender Affirmation” is back and available now.
 This second edition covers the advances in facial feminization as well as helpful patient stories and is a great resource for FFS patients and their loved ones.LEARN MORE

 Because everyone has uniquely individual skin care challenges we will create a customized treatment plan specifically for you and your skin during your initial consultation.
 Microneedling is safe for all skin types, although some conditions may make you not a good candidate for the treatment.
 We will provide you with an estimate of how many treatments you will need along with recommendations for any topical treatments.

 Depending on your skin’s condition and desired results, you may need additional treatments and/or supplemental treatments to boost the results of your microneedling treatment, which may include: